TIPA was founded to create

 When discarded, the orange peel decomposes and leaves no toxic residue; the compost left behind can be used for plant growth.
 100% of the orange peel returns to nature.

-TIPA’s vision is that flexible plastic packaging will have the same end-of-life organic waste has, yet also offer consumers and brands the same durability and shelf life they have come to expect of ordinary plastics.
+TIPA’s vision is that flexible packaging will have the same end-of-life organic waste has, yet also offer consumers and brands the same durability and shelf-life they have come to expect of ordinary, conventional plastics.

 Yet bio-degradable and compostable packaging can only succeed if it has the same protective functionality as any equivalent “ordinary” plastic package – act as a barrier between food and the environment.
 It should also seamlessly fit into today’s manufacturing practices.
 This is the flexible packaging TIPA’s invention is creating.

-We know a lot of consumers share our vision and desire the satisfaction of knowing that the plastic packaging they use can go back to nature; this benefits both consumer brands and the environment.
+We know a lot of consumers share our vision and desire the satisfaction of knowing that the compostable packaging they use can go back to nature; this benefits both consumer brands, and the environment.

 The Flexible Packaging Challenge